The Strategy Blind Spot: You Can't Optimize Value You Can't Describe

 Finally, governance forums rewards convincing narratives over structural clarity.
 In steering meetings, the initiative with the more compelling story, more urgency, or more senior sponsor often wins.
 Without a shared value model on the table, it is difficult to challenge whether that story actually touches the right constraints in the system.

-You can usually tell that value creation is not explicit by listening carefully to how decisions are justified and how leaders talk about their portfolio.
+Listen carefully to how decisions are justified and how leaders talk about the portfolio.

-1. Draw a one‑page value creation model.
-Start with a small group of senior leaders and force yourselves to describe, in plain language, how your organization creates value today.
-Name the few key value streams (for example: acquire, onboard, serve, retain, expand) and the outcomes that matter most in each.
+Describe, in plain language, how the organization creates value today.
+Name the few key value streams and the outcomes that matter in each.
+If you can’t describe value, you can’t prioritize modernization toward leverage.

 What would your one-page value map reveal about where to focus modernization first?